unff/ebayplaygroundrebuild/README.md

 - Cleanup!
 Split IPC and helper functions into their own files

 Need controller to not open multiple authWindows (prevent clickSpam)
+- what can I trigger off of? replace button with a spinner

+Need something to snoop into ebay responses and listen for invalid IAF token, then re-do the token eBay calls should all go through the electron side via IPC and a helper function

+✓ - Replace tokens in the main content area with checkmarks if we have a valid refresh token

+On startup, check the access token.  if it's past expiration, generate a new one with helper.refreshToken()

 </pre>